 - Talking therapy: Counselling, like cognitive behaviour therapy, is often an effective treatment for PND.
 Your counsellor may help you explore any relevant issues, including from the past, as well as how you’re feeling and thinking at the moment, to help you get better.

 - Medication: Anti-depressants can be very helpful in improving PND.
-If you’re prescribed medication, you’ll probably have to take it for three to four weeks in order to feel the full effect, and initially you may even feel a bit worse.
-There are anti-depressants that are safe for breastfeeding mothers, take a look at this leaflet from The Breastfeeding Network for more information.
+If you’re prescribed medication, you’ll probably have to take it for three to four weeks to feel the full effect, and initially you may even feel a bit worse.
+There are anti-depressants that are safe for breastfeeding mothers – take a look at this leaflet from The Breastfeeding Network for more information.

 What is postnatal anxiety?

-Anxiety after birth is as common as postnatal depression, affecting more than one-in-ten new mothers.
+Anxiety after birth is as common as postnatal depression, affecting more than one in 10 new mothers.
 Many women also experience postnatal depression and anxiety at the same time.

 Postnatal anxiety is a broad term, covering everything from generalised anxiety disorder (GAD) and obsessive compulsive disorder (OCD) to phobias, health anxiety and post-traumatic stress disorder (PTSD), and they can all affect you in different ways.